dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Querying Schema

-A schema query can query for the whole schema
+A schema query queries for the whole schema:

 ```
-schema { }
+schema {}
 ```

+{{% notice "note" %}}
+Unlike regular queries, the schema query is not surrounded by curly braces.
+{{% /notice %}}

-with particular schema fields
+You can query for particular schema fields in the query body.

 ```
 schema {